NaoiseGaffney/BookRepository/README.md

 **Flask-Session:** secures the "Remember Me" cookie when set to strong.
 In future I'll look at Flask-Paranoia to secure application further.

-**CSRF:** Flask-User uses CSRF, and I use CSRF for my templates and end-points (@app.errorhandler(CSRFError)) to protect against cross-site request forgery where unauthorized commands are submitted from an authenticated user.
+**CSRF:** Flask-User uses CSRF, and I use CSRF for my templates and end-points (@app.errorhandler(CSRFError)) to protect against cross-site request forgery where unauthorised commands are submitted from an authenticated user.

 **Error Handlers:** error handlers provide immediate feedback to the user/reader if there is a serious issue.
 In most cases, these are triggered through mistakes or malicious intent.
-The Internal Server Error is serious and I've succeded in triggering it when my GMail account request a reCaptcha.
+The Internal Server Error is serious and I've succeeded in triggering it when my Gmail account request a reCaptcha.
 I've since remedied this using 2-factor authentication and a unique key.

 **Flash and Form Field Messages:** providing continuous user/reader feedback means that they always know what is happening, and in some cases why.
 Nothing "mysterious" occurs, confusing the user/reader.

 **Flask Debug Toolbar:** Flask Debug Toolbar helped me fix two bugs and find a workaround to a third, which means a better end-user experience.
 In addition to this, understanding what happens in the background is vital to writing good code as it takes guess-work out of the equation.

-**Gunicorn:** using Gunicorn for the Heroku environments, especially in Production, to improve stabilty, performance, and security.
+**Gunicorn:** using Gunicorn for the Heroku environments, especially in Production, to improve stability, performance, and security.

 **Google Books API - HTTP -> HTTPS:** Google Books API returns an HTTP link for the front cover thumbnails, as opposed to an HTTPS link.
 All HTTP links and replaced by HTTPS.

 **Snippets:** I've a snippets directory on my local development environment where I test code I've found from various sources, as well as perform a fair amount of trial-and-error before using code in the development branch.
 This means I know (hopefully) what a pice of code does, and if it works as designed, before using it in my code.

-**Positive and Negative Testing:** I've tried, and occassionally succeeded, in breaking the code.
+**Positive and Negative Testing:** I've tried, and occasionally succeeded, in breaking the code.
 For example, modifying the URL's for updating/editing and deleting books using an Object ID of a book not belonging to me (book documents are added sequentially in MongoDB, and if my last book ends with "...5c" then it stands to reason the next book document is "...5d").
 This resulted in additional validations in 'app.py' to stop this from happening.

 I've tried breaking forms by entering bogus data and strings instead of numbers, using incomplete forms, trying to POST data I've created, and turned off the WiFi to see what happens which led to additional error handlers.